How to Defend Your Paid Media Budget in Front of a Board" width="1200" height="675">

 -

-How you reallocate spend to what works
+How you reallocate spend to what works, and how you kill what doesn't

 Step 4: Contextualize Against Alternatives